-Tipping off is the process of using a main bait (often ragworm or lugworm) and then adding a small section of another bait to the hook to create a cocktail.
-For example a ragworm may be presented in the usual way and then a small section of mackerel used to tip off the bait and allow the bait to produce both a stronger scent trail and have a better visual attraction.
+Tipping off is a form of cocktail bait which uses a main bait (often ragworm or lugworm) and then adding a small section of another bait to the hook to create a cocktail.
+For example, a ragworm bait may be presented in the usual way and then a small section of mackerel used to tip off the bait and allow the bait to produce both a stronger scent trail and have a better visual attraction.
 Similarly, lugworm can be tipped off with a long sliver of squid which will flutter in the water and attract fish, especially inquisitive flatfish species such as flounder and plaice.
 Peeler crab legs and claws are also excellent for adding to worm baits and can be used to attract a range of species.

 Cocktails can be especially effective when fishing for large species such as cod.
 Lugworm and squid is a classic cod bait while squid/mussels and peeler crab/mussels are also favoured by those fishing for big winter cod.
-However, when targeting some fish such as big bass many anglers avoid cocktail baits, believing species such as bass prefer natural looking baits such as whole squid, a medium to large sandeel or a single large ragworm.
+However, when targeting some fish such as big bass many anglers avoid cocktail baits, believing species such as bass prefer natural-looking baits such as whole squid, a medium to large sandeel or a single large ragworm.
 Cocktails can also be used to eke out a meagre bait supply.
 Cheap and common shellfish such as limpets and cockles do not make great stand-alone baits in most circumstances (due to their lack of scent), but they can be used to bulk up worm or mackerel baits and help anglers make a bait supply last longer.
-Similarly, a limited supply of valuable bait such as peeler crab can be extended by cutting the crabs in half and including them in cocktail baits with a more plentiful bait.
+Similarly, a limited supply of valuable bait such as peeler crab can be extended by cutting the crabs in half and including them in cocktail baits with more plentiful bait.